Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Experiments

-In Table~\ref{Table:ResultsNAB}, we give the results of OeSNN-UAD anomaly detection for Numenta Anomaly Benchmark as compared to other unsupervised anomaly detection methods and algorithms.
-Similarly to the comparison of the results presented recently in \cite{Munir2019_IEEEAccess_DEEPAnT}, we report the mean F-measure obtained for each category of data files.
-It can be noted, that OeSNN-UAD significantly outperforms the results obtained by other approaches for each category of data files.
-Table~\ref{Table:ResultsNABDatasets} presents the obtained precision and recall values for the selected data files from Numenta Anomaly Benchmark.
-For some data files eSNN is able to provide much higher values of both precision and recall than other methods.
-The lower precision value of OeSNN-UAD obtained for some data files compared to other methods is caused by two reasons:
+Our proposed OeSNN-UAD is able to detect point anomalies (see e.g. Figure~\ref{Fig:PlotsPredY}: \texttt{synthetic\_13} and \texttt{synthetic\_44}), contextual anomalies and collective anomalies (see e.g. Figure~\ref{Fig:PlotsPredY}:\texttt{real\_19}).\footnote{The characteristics of point, collective and contextual types of anomalies can be found in \citep{Chandola2009}.} Proper detection of these types of anomalies, however, is often dependent on the used values of parameters (especially on window size $\mathcal{W}_{size}$ and anomaly factor $\varepsilon$).
+When it is possible, one should adjust the values of these parameters based on analysis of a subset of available data stream.

-\begin{itemize} \item Most of other methods and algorithms for which the results are presented in Table~\ref{Table:ResultsNABDatasets} discover very few anomalies (which is indicated by high values of precision and very low values of recall) and is described in detail in \cite{Singh2017}. \item As it was indicated above, some input values in data files are not labeled as anomalies. \end{itemize}
+In Table~\ref{Table:ResultsNAB}, we show the results of OeSNN-UAD anomaly detection for the Numenta Anomaly Benchmark repository as well as for the other unsupervised anomaly detection methods and algorithms.
+As in \citep{Munir2019_IEEEAccess_DEEPAnT}, we report the mean F-measure obtained for each category of data files for each compared detector.
+As follows from Table~\ref{Table:ResultsNAB}, OeSNN-UAD outperforms the results obtained by the other detectors in terms of F-measure for each category of data files.